 I used the basic recipe I found on the Carnation website.
 I’m already thinking of folding some of this fudge into some of my home-made vanilla ice cream – what do you think?

-The first is this lovely vintage wooden biscuit mould.
+The first is this lovely vintage wooden shortbread mould.
 It makes the perfect-sized round to last a couple of days with just a nice, simple touch of decoration around the edge.

 The second object is this gorgeous vintage 1960s Jacob’s biscuit tin.
 We really love the stylised thistle decoration made up of various Scottish tartans – and the biscuit round fits perfectly inside.

 And last but not least, a favourite spotty mug – filled with strong afternoon tea of course – the perfect accompaniment!